DLR-RM/RAFCON/doc/configuration.rst

     is a relative or absolute path on the file system that is searched for libraries.
 Relative paths are assumed to be relative to the config file.
 Environment variables are also allowed.

-PROFILER\_RUN
-  | Type: boolean
-  | Default: ``False``
-  | If this flag is activated, a profiler will be run with the execution
-    of RACON

-PROFILER\_VIEWER
-  | Type: boolean
-  | Default: ``True``
-  | If this flag is True and the profiler was activated, an interactive
-    shell interface is opened showing the results of the profiler, when RAFCON is exited.

-PROFILER\_RESULT\_PATH
-  | Type: String
-  | Default: ``"/tmp/"``
-  | Path pointing to where the profiler will dump its results.
-The files
-    in the path can be used for later evaluation.

 LIBRARY\_RECOVERY\_MODE
   | Type: boolean